zvxzdx/runeforge-wiki-ru/core-guides/tools/cslolmanager.md

 ---

-In order to install CS-LoL, you simply have to execute the file and choose the filepath.
-Once finished, open CS-LoL and choose the "game"-folder for League of Legends.
+In order to install CS-LoL, you simply have to execute the file and choose a location to install it to.
+After it has extracted open the `cslol-manager.exe` and then open the League client.
+Press "Detect" in Cslol while the League client is open and you're set, you can add mods now!

+If detecting doesn't work for some reason, open CS-LoL and choose the "game"-folder for League of Legends.
 The standard installation path would be:
 `C:\Riot Games\League of Legends\Game`
 Now press select and you're done!